-Hypertension is on the rise, with projections showing an 8 percent growth in the number of Americans suffering from high blood pressure by 2030.
 High blood pressure can be caused by genetics, diet, stress, and a lack of exercise, and can result in a hardening of the arteries, an enlarged heart, kidney damage, and even eye damage.
 For those who suffer from high blood pressure, having an at-home blood pressure monitor is one of the first steps in getting their health back on track.

 When taking a reading of your blood pressure, it’s important to do so at the same time every day.
-Users should avoid certain activities before taking their reading which could increase their blood pressure, including smoking, drinking caffeine or alcohol, working out, eating, or bathing.
+Users should avoid certain activities before taking their reading which could increase their blood pressure, including smoking, drinking caffeine or alcohol, working out, eating or bathing.
 It’s always a good idea to rest for 15 minutes before taking a reading so that your monitor isn’t pulling in outlier data from, for example, a quick run around the block.

-1. Omron 7 Series Wrist Blood Pressure Monitor
+2. Omron 7 Series Wrist Blood Pressure Monitor

-Pros: The Omron has a memory of the last 100 readings, including date and time, making it easy to track your average blood pressure reading and share it with your health care provider.
+The Omron has a memory of the last 100 readings, including date and time, making it easy to track your average blood pressure reading and share it with your health care provider.
 The large digital screen displays the average of the last three readings in a 10-minute period to get an accurate number and features an irregular heartbeat monitor.
 It also compares your reading to the global average.
 We like that the Omron includes a Heart Zone Guidance feature that lights up when your wrist is at heart level, delivering an accurate reading.
 The wrist style is discreet and ideal for use in public.
-The Omron requires 2 AAA batteries, which are included.
+The Omron requires two AAA batteries, which are included.

 3. Greater Goods Blood Pressure Monitor Cuff Kit by Balance